MohammadAli-Balaj/DCGAN/README.md

 # SRGAN
-## The goal is to generate new faces based on different datasets using a Deep Convolutional Generative Adversarial Network (DCGAN) for educational purposes.
+## The goal is to generate new faces based on different datasets using a Super Resolution Generative Adversarial Network (SRGAN) for educational purposes.
 ### Author: Amna Shahbaz